sensein/senselab/README.md

 [![pages](https://img.shields.io/badge/api-docs-blue)](https://sensein.github.io/senselab)

-Welcome to the ```senselab``` repo!
+Welcome to ```senselab```!
 This is a Python package for streamlining the processing and analysis of behavioral data, such as voice and speech patterns, with robust and reproducible methodologies.

 **Caution:**: this package is still under development and may change rapidly over the next few weeks.